intel-lab-lkp/linux/Documentation/admin-guide/mm/damon/usage.rst

 Under ``nr_regions`` directory, two files for the lower-bound and upper-bound of DAMON's monitoring regions (``min`` and ``max``, respectively), which controls the monitoring overhead, exist.
-You can set and get the values by writing to and rading from the files.
+You can set and get the values by writing to and reading from the files.

 For more details about the intervals and monitoring regions range, please refer to the Design document (:doc:`/mm/damon/design`).